eva

 Mino relevance

 Mino's NL/EU boutique audience is the part of the market that can move fastest — they don't have a 200-partner consensus to navigate.
 Strategic implication: position Mino's value as enabling a *different* fee model (fixed-price specialist work, productized advice) rather than just making the existing hourly model cheaper.
 Content angle: "the boutique firm's AI advantage is that you don't have to convince anyone" — directly counter to most legaltech messaging which targets Big Law buyers.
+Additionally, the evolving landscape of AI tools emphasizes the need for Mino to remain agile and responsive to the shifting demands of legal service delivery, particularly as firms grapple with operational challenges like contract management and cultural dynamics.

 Sources